Bullseye198/MovieU/README.md

 - [x] Refractor (move PhotoServiceFactory and Remote Module from UI module)
 - [x] Display an list of data and images (Adapter, List Fragment and ListViewModel)
 - [x] Click on item inside of a list goes to movie detail
+- [x] Store the data to our local database with Room
+- [x] Add search function